- 1. What is developer console?

-The Console tab serves to display the working of scripts on the web page.
+The Console tab in Chrome Developer Tools serves to display the working of scripts on the web page.
 It is an interpreter of command lines which you can use to start a script engine and enter commands to perform the scripts.
-If our support team are asking you to take a screenshot of your console, they’ll need a picture made in this tab.
+If our support team are asking you to take a screenshot of your console, they’ll need a picture made in console tab.

 The Network pane may be used as a testing tool, which inspects web page performance and recognizes issues that are slowing down the website.
 The Network tab in Chrome starts recording all network requests once you open DevTools.
 You can sort them further by different properties.

 The Performance pane allows you to record the runtime and load performances over time.
 This panel reveals how well the website acts once it is fully loaded and used by visitors.
 You can choose to record the performance or take a series of screenshots of the process.

 One can use the Chrome Memory tab to diagnose and fix memory issues such as bloating, garbage collection, leaks.
 All of these problems affect page performance.
 If these issues are not resolved, your website will become slow and unappealing to visitors.

 With the help of the Application tab you can debug Progressive web apps; inspect and manage storage, databases, and caches; inspect and delete Cookies; and inspect Resources.

 The Security tab can be useful if you want to debug mixed content issues and certificate issues.
 The website is believed to be insecure when the URL you visited has been requested over HTTP.
 According to modern web requirements, this should be done via HTTPS protocol.
 If you see that the page contains mixed content, this means they are partially protected and are vulnerable to sniffers.